Transferring Files Between Artifactory Servers

 Files Transfer Phases

-The jf rt transfer-files command pushes the files from the source instance to the target instance as follows:
+The jf rt transfer-files command pushes files from the source to the target instance as follows:

 • For each repository, the process includes the following three phases:

-• Phase 1 pushes all the files in the repository to the target.
+• Phase 1: Pushes all files in the repository to the target.

-• Phase 2 pushes files which have been created or modified after phase 1 started running (diffs).
+• Phase 2: Pushes files that were created or modified after Phase 1 started (diffs).

-• Phase 3 attempts to push files which failed to be transferred in earlier phases (Phase 1 or Phase 2) or in previous executions of the command.
+• Phase 3: Attempts to push files that failed to be transferred in earlier phases or previous executions.

-• If Phase 1 finished running for a specific repository, and you run the jf rt transfer-files command again, only Phase 2 and Phase 3 will be triggered.
-You can run the jf rt transfer-files as many times as needed, till you are ready to move your traffic to the target instance permanently.
-In any subsequent run of the command, Phase 2 will transfer the newly created and modified files and Phase 3 will retry transferring files which failed to be transferred in previous phases and also in previous runs of the command.
+• If Phase 1 is complete for a repository, subsequent runs of the jf rt transfer-files command will only trigger Phase 2 and Phase 3.
+You can run the command as many times as needed until you are ready to move your traffic to the target instance permanently.

 Using Replication